 Summary

 Oral Health Recommender System (OHRS) is a multi-university effort, which has been developed in cooperation with Procter & Gamble (P&G).
-Participating universities are UCLA, Harvard University, University of Michigan, Arizona State University, Florida State University.
+Participating universities are UCLA, Harvard University, University of Michigan, Arizona State University, and Florida State University.

 Brushing data is stored in AWS Cloud and analyzed by a custom-built Reinforcement Learning Engine to encourage better dental hygiene and reward desired brushing behaviors for underserved populations.
+Read the team’s original application to learn more.

 Narrative